-· Right to receive one free credit report from a credit bureau per year and right to challenge this record if it is not correct,
+- Receive one free credit report from a credit bureau per year and challenge this record if it is not correct,

-· Right to confidentiality - lenders must keep your information private and cannot disclose anything without the consumer’s consent,
+- Confidentiality – lenders must keep your information private and cannot disclose anything without your consent,

-· Right to a quote and pre-agreement statement which is valid for five days, which the consumer may accept or reject,
+- A quote and pre-agreement statement which is valid for five days, which you may accept or reject,

-· Right to charged regulated fees and interest that as stipulated in the act, and
+- Be charged regulated fees and interest, as stipulated in the act, and

-“While credit providers must ensure that information contained in credit applications is accurate and truthful, and that the consumer can afford the loan, consumers must ensure that they understand the credit agreement and must repay the debt as per the credit agreement signed with the credit provider.
+“While credit providers must ensure that the information contained in credit applications is accurate and truthful, and that the consumer can afford the loan, consumers must ensure that they understand the credit agreement, and they must repay the debt,” says Magwengwe.

-Furthermore, consumers must understand that if they skip more than three months' payment, they may face legal action from the credit provider,” highlighted Magwegwe.
+“Furthermore,” he says, “consumers must understand that if they skip more than three months' payment, they may face legal action from the credit provider.”

 Paying back creditors

-Sometimes a consumer can find it difficult to pay back their debt.
-According to Magwegwe, if a consumer is battling, the NCA “introduces debt counsellors as an intermediary between the lender and the borrower.
-In such cases, consumers must utilise the debt review services that are offered by registered debt counsellors.”
+At times consumers can find it difficult to pay back their debt.
+According to Magwegwe, if you’re battling, debt counsellors are a useful intermediary between you and the lender.

-The National Credit Regulator (NCR) states that “the aim of debt review is to assist over-indebted consumers who are struggling to meet their financial commitments by providing budget advice, and negotiating with credit providers for reduced repayments and restructuring debts.”
+The National Credit Regulator (NCR) states that the aim of debt counselling is to assist over-indebted consumers by providing budget advice, and negotiating with credit providers for reduced repayments and debt restructuring.

-While you are under debt review you are still liable for paying your debts, but at a reduced instalment amount and at times even at a reduced rate of interest.
+Magwegwe warns against confusing debt counselling with a payment holiday.
+While you are under debt counselling you are still required to your debts, but at a reduced instalment amount and, at times, a reduced rate of interest.

-“It is critical for consumers to bear in mind that while under debt review they cannot borrow more money or even use their credit cards.
-That is, they will not be able to take on additional credit.
-This is a result of the debt review process,” added Magwegwe.
+“It is critical for consumers to bear in mind that while undergoing debt counselling, they cannot borrow more money or even use their credit cards.
+That is, they will not be able to take on additional credit,” says Magwegwe.

-Once a consumer has signed up for debt counselling and is under debt review, all credit bureaus and credit providers are notified by the debt counsellor.
+Once you have signed up for debt counselling, the credit bureaus and your credit providers will be notified by the debt counsellor.

-“The credit bureaus will then flag the consumer’s profile on their system as ‘under debt review.’
-This is done in order to ensure that the client is prevented from taking on more credit since the debt counselling process is implemented to rehabilitate the consumer’s financial situation and taking on additional credit is detrimental to this rehabilitation process,” explained Magwegwe.
+“The credit bureaus will then flag your profile on their system as ‘under debt review.’
+This is done in order to prevent you from taking on more credit, as the debt counselling process is implemented to rehabilitate overindebted consumers’ financial situation.
+Taking on additional credit is detrimental to this rehabilitation process,” explains Magwegwe.

-Only after a consumer has paid off their debt can consumers take out debt again, however, Magwegwe stresses that consumers need to be careful when re-applying for debt.
+Once you have paid off your debt you can take out debt again, however, Magwegwe stresses that you need to be careful.